 Member imageThe easiest way to add an image is to just use the 'add image' button under the 'contribute' section.
 As you can see, they will show up at the bottom of the page.

-Profile linksThis section would contain the links to all the user profiles.
+Profile linksThis section contains the links to all the user profiles.

 Abhay Thatte and his story (photo)